-The PentaLux TAC-VF 4-20X FFP is a 1st Focal Plane scope - the Mil scale CW1- FFP illuminated reticle remains constant at all magnifications and can be used for holdover at any power.
+The PentaLux TAC-VF 4-20X FFP G2 is the second generation iteration of the PentaLux FFP 4-20X scope.
+As the reticle is based in the first focal plane, the CW1- FFP MIL illuminated reticle remains true at all magnifications and can be used for holdover at any power.

-The PentaLux TAC-VF 4-20X FFP includes parallax adjustment from 10 meters to infinity, an integrated throw lever and magnetic flip lenses caps.
+The PentaLux TAC-VF 4-20X FFP includes parallax adjustment from 10 meters to infinity, making this optic ideal for 22 rimfire competition to precision rifle matches.
+This scope includes an integrated throw lever and magnetic flip-up lens caps.

 Whether you are driving thumb tacks at 100 yards or competing in precision sniper matches, the PentaLux TAC-VF 4X-20X FFP scope will get the job done!